 Carroll Hall.
-Adjacent to the Gardner Student Center, Carroll Hall houses class-rooms, laboratories, and includes offices for the departments of Counseling and Special Education, and Geography and Planning.
+Adjacent to the Gardner Student Center, Carroll Hall houses offices of The Faculty Senate, New Student Orientation, Adult Focus, and interim space for Gardner Student Center; in addition to classrooms, laboratories, and offices for the department of Counseling and Developmental Programs.